-A. Warfarin/Coumadin is the only approved method of preventing blood clot formation on your mechanical valve at this time.
+A. Warfarin/Coumadin is the only approved method of preventing blood clot formation on a mechanical valve currently.
 In the future, a new anticoagulation medication may become available and if so, your cardiologist may discuss its use with you.

 Q. Do I need to come back to the Royal Jubilee Hospital for any surgery related problems?